MrAirspace/aircraft-flight-schedules/README.md

 # Contact
-For questions or citation, please refer to my LinkedIn profile [Sebastiaan Menger - LinkedIn](https://de.linkedin.com/in/sebastiaanmenger)
+For questions, please refer to my LinkedIn profile [Sebastiaan Menger - LinkedIn](https://de.linkedin.com/in/sebastiaanmenger)

 # Details - What are the Date/Times in the Datasets?